-Google Chrome safe mode enables the stripped-down version of the browser, without any extensions running in the background.
+Google Chrome safe mode enables the stripped-down version of the Chrome browser, without any extensions running in the background.
 Thus, the browser works faster and more smoothly.
-You may want to use safe mode if:
+You may want to use Chrome in safe mode if:

 To run Chrome in a safe mode, you should open it in incognito mode.
 This automatically disables all add-ons and extensions.
-To do this, click File in the menu on the top and choose New Incognito Window.
+Open Chrome in safe mode via shortcut keys:

-To enable certain add-ons when in incognito mode, you should:
+To enable certain add-ons when in Chrome incognito mode, you should:

 2. You can enable and disable them by clicking on the toggles.